Students and faculty work with lighting and cameras in the new sound stage.

 Dean, School of Communications

-Rothenbuhler is co-editor of Media Anthropology (2005, Sage), author of Ritual Communication: From Everyday Conversation to Mediated Ceremony (1988, Sage) and co-editor of Communication and Community (2001, LEA).
-He serves on the Editorial Boards of Journal of Communication, Critical Studies in Media Communication, Communication Theory and The Radio Journal.
-He has authored or co-authored over 60 articles, chapters, essays and review on media, ritual, community, media industries, popular music and communication theory.
+Eric Rothenbuhler is co-editor of Media Anthropology (2005, Sage), author of Ritual Communication: From Everyday Conversation to Mediated Ceremony (1988, Sage) and co-editor of Communication and Community (2001, LEA).
+He serves on the editorial boards of Journal of Communication, Critical Studies in Media Communication, Communication Theory and The Radio Journal.
+He has authored or co-authored over 60 articles, chapters, essays and reviews on media, ritual, community, media industries, popular music and communication theory.

 Areas of Expertise